-Of course, there are many more sights than I’ve listed above, but these are some of my favourites.
-Do feel free to share with me if you have any other recommendations because, unlike many visitors, for me Kuala Lumpur deserves more than the land and leave style of travel.
+Of course, there are many more places to visit in Kuala Lumpur than just those I’ve listed above, but these are some of my top recommendations.
+Do feel free to share with me if you have any other recommendations because, unlike many visitors, for me, Kuala Lumpur deserves more than the land and leave style of travel.

 Going on a longer trip through Asia and the Pacific?